stangri/source.openwrt.melmac.net/luci-app-advanced-reboot/README.md

 - Linksys WRT32X
 - ZyXEL NBG6817

-If you're interested in having your device supported, please post in [OpenWrt Forum Support Thread](https://forum.openwrt.org/t/web-ui-to-reboot-to-another-partition-dual-partition-routers/3423).
+If your device is not in the list above, however it is a [dual-firmware device](https://openwrt.org/tag/dual_firmware?do=showtag&tag=dual_firmware) and you're interested in having your device supported, please post in [OpenWrt Forum Support Thread](https://forum.openwrt.org/t/web-ui-to-reboot-to-another-partition-dual-partition-routers/3423).

 ## Screenshot (luci-app-advanced-reboot)